seng350/course/project.md

 - Software priniciples like good naming, comments, high cohesion are followed.

 ## 3.5.
 Code iteration 2
-This is a checkin milestone, to ensure code is being written.
+This is a check-in milestone, to ensure code is being written.

 ### Deliverables
 1. As in iteration 1, but add a short note in the readme explaining what has improved.